jassmin-herr09/google-books-api-cli/README.md

 \*\* As of 12/27/21 Edits have been made to this ReadMe to implement feedback.

+- 12/29/21 Edit on ReadMe on folder name on Step #1

 A command line application that allows you to use the Google Books API to search for books utilizing a keyword from the user, and returning 5 books related to the keyword along with the Author(s), Title, and Publisher.

 # Getting started